DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/00 Getting Started with Toolbar.md

 You can add items to the Toolbar in its four sections: left area, central area, right area, and overflow menu.
 Templates help you customize items displayed in any of these section.
 Refer to the following tutorial steps for details:

-- The central area
+- Central area
 [Create a Toolbar and its Items](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Create_a_Toolbar_and_its_Items)

-- The left and right areas
+- Left and right areas
 [Specify Item Location](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Specify_Item_Location)

-- The overflow menu
+- Overflow menu
 [Create an Overflow Menu](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Create_an_Overflow_Menu)

-- The item customization
+- Item customization
 [Customize items](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/#Customize_Items)

 [tags] dxtoolbar